leonardtan/Getting-and-Cleaning-Data-Course-Project/README.md

 ---------------------
 This repository consist of 4 files and a folder containing the source data.

-CodeBook.md     | Summary on the coding approach taken\n
+1. CodeBook.md     | Summary on the coding approach taken
-README.md       | The file you are reading now\n
+2. README.md       | The file you are reading now
-Result.txt      | Answer to Step 5 of this course project\n
+3. Result.txt      | Answer to Step 5 of this course project
-run_analysis.R  | The source code of this course project\n
+4. run_analysis.R  | The source code of this course project
-UCI HAR Dataset | Data Source
+5. UCI HAR Dataset | Data Source

 Things to note
 --------------